Ilurusheshasai/Ilurusheshasai/README.md

  **My interests**
  Would like to work on artificial intelligence
- Become an expert in Python programming and participate in coding competitions.
+ I want to think freely and creatively as possible try to tap ideas that are never been worked on, become a programmer who can code the idea into reality, and participate in coding competitions.
  See lots of amazing places on earth and show them to the people close to me.

  **Noticeable work**